komkom/ring/README.md

 ## BenchmarkRingImpl-12	 4193.45 MB/s
 This ring buffer implementation.

-## The winner go buffered channels
-These benchmarks seem to indicate that a go buffered channel based ring buffer is the best performing.
+These benchmarks seem to indicate that a go buffered channel based ring buffer is the best performing one.

 # If you find obvious flaws here please let me know.